lucascheung/Facebook-Ads-Editor/reach-estimate/README.txt

 Function of the script:
 Pull in the potential audience size for each Facebook Ad Set.
+The audience size are then grouped by campaigns (it is divided by market in default)

 What is required:
-Python 3.6
-modules: facebook_business, openpyxl
+Python 3.6 & install modules: facebook_business, openpyxl

+The ad sets on Facebook must be name in this pattern with denominator (Orders can be different):
+Example:
+Market_Targeting_Feature1_Feature2_Feature3

 Before Running the script:
 1. Download the reach-estimate folder